aqb47/CLSPICE/README.md

 • **Dynamic and sparse matrices, this will make storing matrices more memory-efficient for really large circuits, and LU decomposition for solving those sparse matrices.**

 Status: Done-ish?
-Sparse matrices are much more difficult to solve than dense matrices, so I'm sticking to dynamic dense matrices and I'll come back to sparse matrices later :P
+I got as far as implementing the input-output matrix building for sparse matrices.
+But when I tried to solve them I realized sparse matrices are much more difficult to solve than dense matrices, so I'm sticking to dynamic dense matrices with the hope I'll come back to sparse matrices later :P

 • **Dependent voltage/ current sources (VCVS, CCVS, VCCS, CCCS)**